-Gail was a care partner to her husband Gene with Parkinson’s for over 15 years.
-After many attempts to get answers, Gene was officially diagnosed by a movement disorder specialist and began their journey to live well with Parkinson’s.
-Living in Boulder, the Davis Phinney Foundation has made a significant impact on Gail, her husband, and her community.
-With multiple opportunities through support groups, exercise classes, and lectures to increase understanding surrounding Parkinson’s, Gail and Gene were able to improve their quality of life and develop a positive outlook.
+I was a care partner to my husband Gene with Parkinson’s for over 15 years.
+After many attempts to get answers, he was officially diagnosed by a movement disorder specialist, and we began our journey to live well with Parkinson’s.
+Living in Boulder, the Davis Phinney Foundation significantly impacted me, my husband, and our community.
+With multiple opportunities through support groups, exercise classes, and lectures to increase our understanding surrounding Parkinson’s, we improved our quality of life and developed a positive outlook.

-Impressed by the Foundation’s dedication to reaching out to those in need and through her years of experience as a care partner, Gail is looking forward to meeting new people and sharing her experience to help make others’ journeys a little less stressful.
+Impressed by the Foundation’s dedication to reaching out to those in need and through my years of experience as a care partner, I am looking forward to meeting new people and sharing my experience to help make others’ journeys a little less stressful.
 Living well with Parkinson’s means making the best of each day, meeting new friends, feeling good about achieving a goal, and feeling positive.

-With five grandchildren, Gail enjoys spending time with them and setting up art projects.
-Her perfect Sunday involves an outdoor adventure, followed by dinner at a fine restaurant and a cocktail in hand.
-If she’s not baking or making friends, Gail can be found at her art studio among paints and canvases!
+With five grandchildren, I enjoy spending time with them and setting up art projects.
+My perfect day involves an outdoor adventure, followed by dinner at a fine restaurant and a cocktail in hand.
+If I’m not baking or making friends, you’ll find me in my art studio among paints and canvases!